How to register CodeTwo applications in Azure AD

 Fig. 7.
 Granting the necessary consents.

 You need to assign a certificate or client secret (app password) to the newly added application.
 This will allow the OAuth protocol to prove the application’s identity.
-Follow the steps below to assign a certificate or add a client secret to the CodeTwo application registered in Azure AD.
+Follow the steps below to assign a certificate or add a client secret to the CodeTwo application registered in Entra ID (Azure AD).

-- Navigate to Azure Active Directory > Applications > App registrationsand select the newly added application (in this example: CodeTwo Migration app).
+- Navigate to Identity > Applications > App registrationsand select the newly added application (in this example: CodeTwo Migration app).

 - In the navigation menu, click Certificates & secrets (see Fig. 8.).
 Now, you need to assign either a certificate or client secret to the CodeTwo application.